-This document provides instructions for setting up an external proxy Network Load Balancer with a target SSL proxy and VM instance group backends.
+This document provides instructions for setting up a classic proxy Network Load Balancer with a target SSL proxy and VM instance group backends.
 Before you start, read External proxy Network Load Balancer overview for information on how these load balancers work.

 Setup overview